-Option 1: Include if customer chooses a flat annual Tier 1 block:
+Option 1: Include if customer chooses an Annual Flat Tier 1 block.

 1.2 Flat Annual Block Shape

 Except for the Shaping Capacity amounts specified in section 1.4 of this exhibit, the amounts of Firm Requirements Power priced at Tier 1 Rates shall be equal in all hours of the year.
 For each Fiscal Year, the megawatt amounts of such power for each HLH and each LLH shall equal the Average Megawatt amount stated in section 1.1 of this exhibit, rounded to a whole number.